 The Power and Reach of Social Media

-Ten years ago, social media platforms may have seemed like digital toys for teens and tweens, but today, thanks to the overwhelming adoption of social media use by Americans of all ages, social media platforms have metamorphosed into viable communication channels for credible organizations and entities.
-In the United States, 56 percent of Americans 12 years old and older have a profile on a social networking site, while the typical Internet user has an average of 5.54 social media accounts.
+Fifteen years ago, social media platforms may have seemed like digital toys for teens and tweens, but today, thanks to the overwhelming adoption of social media use by Americans of all ages, social media platforms have metamorphosed into viable communication channels for credible organizations and entities.
+Around seven-in-ten Americans use social media to connect with one another, engage with news content, share information and entertain themselves

-If you think the citizens in your community may not fall in line with national trends, consider these facts from a study conducted by the Pew Research Center:
+If you think the people in your community may not fall in line with national trends, consider these facts from a study conducted by the Pew Research Center:

-- 68% of all women use social media, compared with 62 percent of all men.
+- 78% of women use social media compared with 66% of men

-- 58% of rural residents, 68 percent of suburban residents, and 64 percent of urban residents all use social media.
+- 76% of urban residents, 71% of suburban residents, 66% of rural residents use social media

 According to Brandwatch, there were 1.71 billion monthly active social media users in the world as of July 2016, and 823 million of them only utilize social media from a mobile device, such as a smart phone or tablet.
 Mobile social media use is only expected to grow.
 In fact, one million new active mobile social media users are added to the social sphere every day, the equivalent of one every 12 seconds.
 That means you can effectively use social media to reach citizens with critical news and instructions no matter where they are in the community.